 Every business entity needs an "instruction manual" that serves as a guide to how the business will be owned and operated.
-For a limited liability company (LLC), this instruction manual is an operating agreement.
+For a limited liability company (LLC), this instruction manual is called an “Operating Agreement.”

 An operating agreement is a document written on behalf of the members of an LLC that establishes:

 Operating agreements are only mandatory for LLCs in a few states and usually only for multi-member LLCs.
-But, even in those cases, they don’t have to be filed with the Secretary of State.
+Regardless, if an operating agreement is required, it doesn’t have to be filed with the Secretary of State.

 There are essentially 6 important sections or articles that your operating agreement should include:

 - When and where the Articles of Organization to form the LLC was filed;

 - Principal office address;

 - LLC’s business purpose; and

 - Name and address of the LLC's registered agent

 Article 2: Management & Voting